Do you want to know how to get a book published?

-Further reading if you are totally new to self-publishing: Self-Publishing: Expectations vs Reality For New Authors
+Further reading if you are new to self-publishing: Expectations vs Reality For New Authors

 5. Vanity publishing

-The problem with vanity publishing is usually that new authors fall into the trap of thinking that a vanity publisher will do everything for them.
+The problem with vanity publishing is that inexperienced new authors fall into the trap of thinking that a vanity publisher will do everything for them.

 This is true of the production process.
 But it is not at all true for the most important part, which is marketing, promoting and selling your book.
 You can pay out a lot of money for books you can’t sell.

 With all the other options, the publisher pays the author.
 When you publish with a vanity press, it is you the author who pays the publisher.